Hard Things and the Hope of Recovery

 What I do

-I write about things that are hard: physical, mental, emotional, and spiritual, and how I use my experience to show up with grace and find hope.
+I write about things that are hard—physical, mental, emotional, and spiritual—and how I use my experience to show up with grace and hope.

-My experience includes: multiple 12-step recovery programs (18 years), traumatic brain injury survivor (8 years), the LGBTQ community (let’s just say a lot of years!).
+My experience includes multiple 12-step recovery programs (20 years), traumatic brain injury survivor (10 years), and the LGBTQ community (let’s just say a lot of years!).

 Memoir Stories: Amy’s Adventures of Being